 - Drag the 'images' folder unpacked from the separate ZIP download into the HTML export folder.

 - In the export folder double-click 'index.html' to open the Home page of the site.
 If you want you can make an alias for the file and place the alias elsewhere, or make a bookmark in your browser.

 - The exported website runs entirely from within its own folder, so if desired it can be moved on your Mac or even to another computer/server on your LAN.

 - For those in organisations with official controls on publication on their LAN, a Creative Commons licence is included which should allow you to use this resource locally.

 - If you wish to stop your local exports trying to make new zips, before exporting locally, open the notes 'Zipper-images' and 'Zipper'. in HTML view and untick the 'Export' box.

-To be able to view images used by the HTML site from within the TBX - even if you don't use the HTML export:
+To be able to view images used by the HTML site from within the TBX, even if you do not use the HTML export: